danielfett/draft-dpop/main.md

 grant type made to the authorization server's token endpoint.
-As with all access token requests, the client makes it a DPoP request by including a DPoP proof, as shown in the (#token-request-rt) example (extra line breaks and whitespace for display purposes only).
+As with all access token requests, the client makes it a DPoP request by including a DPoP proof, as shown in the (#token-request-rt) example (extra line breaks and indentation for display purposes only).

 !---
 ~~~